adrianadepalma/BII_tutorial/bii_example.md

 # once again, set up the dataframe with all the levels you want to predict diversity for
 # because we had an extra fixed effect in this model (log10geo), we also have to set a baseline level for this
-# we'll set it to 0 because we're interested in the compositional similarity when distance between sites is 0 (i.e., when distance-based turnover is discounted, what is the turnover because of land use?)
+# We're interested in the compositional similarity when we discount natural turnover, so we want to set this to a static value.
+We'll use 0 here, but we can also set it to the median geographic distance in the original data or any other meaningful level.
-newdata_cd <- data.frame(Contrast = levels(cd_data$Contrast),
+newdata_cd <- data.frame(lu_contrast = levels(cd_data$lu_contrast),
                       log10geo = 0) %>%
   mutate(cd_m_preds = predict(cd_m, ., re.form = NA) %>%
            inv_logit(a = 0.001))